-The Vasque St Elias FG GTX is a solid, sturdy and stable boot that is fairly heavy, yet it still gives a good level of comfort.
+The Vasque St Elias FG GTX is a solid, sturdy and stable hiking boot that is fairly heavy, yet it still gives a good level of comfort.
 The ankle area is particularly supportive, with a cuff that rises higher up than others in this test, plus three metal hooks for secure lacing.
 This means there is less chance of going over on your ankle, although some walkers might find it overly constricting.

 The ankle design benefits from softer leather so that it doesn’t rub or irritate sensitive ankle bones, and the tongue is nicely padded.
 The heel does feel neatly locked in, which should reduce the chance of blisters.